litteratum/workon/README.md

 * `editor` - the editor used to open a cloned project.
 May be overridden by `-e/--editor` argument.
 If not specified and `-e/--editor` argument is not provided, the script will try to use the editor specified by `$EDITOR` environment variable.
 If that variable is not set, the script will try `vi` and `vim` consequently

+#### Bash completions

+Implemented as a bash script `workon_completions`.
+Currently, it adds completions only for basic commands.
+To enable completions, simply copy the script to `/etc/bash_completion.d/` or copy it anywhere and source when you need.